Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 4. Pasta

-Pasta is a high-carb classic, but it tends to be a little heavier than the other foods listed above.
-A bowl of rice, for example, tends to sit easier and digest quicker than a plate of pasta.
+Pasta is a high-carb classic but tends to be a little heavier than the other foods listed above.

-Your body will digest a non-whole grain pasta quicker, so regular white pasta is the better pre-workout option when looking to increase your pump.
+Your body will digest a non-whole grain pasta quicker, so regular white pasta is the better pre-workout option to increase your pump.

 5. Potatoes